konsumer/elemental-device/devices/stompy/README.md

+# stompy

-This is my first device/emualtor description.
-It's based on [pipurr](https://github.com/konsumer/pipurr).
+This is my first device/emualtor description for elemental-device.
+It's based on ideas from [pipurr](https://github.com/konsumer/pipurr).

-Think of it as a stomp-box and synth, in one.
+Think of it as a stomp-box and synth hardware platform, in one.

 ## hardware